fsprojects/.github/README.md

 An F# Community Space for incubating open community projects.

 The intention of "fsprojects" is to facilitate a co-operative neutral space where open community projects exist.

-This is an incubation space, and so is slightly anarchic: we take a let-many-flowers-bloom, creative attitude to incubation, co-operation and experimentation, and are happy whether a project matures and is used by thousands, or ends up archived.
+This is an incubation space, and so is slightly anarchic: the idea is to "let many flowers bloom" and take a creative attitude to incubation, co-operation, experimentation and maturation.
+We understand that creativity is also Darwinian: we are equally happy whether a project matures and is used by thousands, or if a project ends up archived.

-Either way the expectation is that you are seeking collaboration and co-operation and that you wish to facilitate other people to contribute to your project.
+Our expectation is that you are seeking collaboration and co-operation, and that you wish to facilitate other people to contribute to your project.

 ## Requesting transfer